 • was the best basketball player in the country,

 • won the Big 8 high jump championship his junior year,

 • threw the shot put more than 47 feet, and

 • was 4th in the 1956 Kansas Relays’ hop-step-jump.

 In the National Basketball Association, he scored more than 100 points in a single game and averaged more than 30 points per game throughout his professional career.
-He bench pressed 500 pounds.
+He bench pressed 500 pounds, was timed at 4.6 seconds in the 40-yard dash and had an incredible vertical jump of 48 inches.
 After his incredible NBA career, he became arguably the best volleyball player in the world.
 At age 60, he ran in the Honolulu marathon and competed in a 50-mile race in Canada.

 The Great Lover

 Long after his athletic career ended, Chamberlain made news by claiming that he had had sex with 20,000 women.
 That comes to 500 women per year, or 10 different women per week in his 40-year career of sharing his sperm.
 This would probably make the world’s greatest athlete the most prolific lover of all time.